kk1234235/image-processing/README.md

 # image-processing
-different technique apply on gray image that how we use it perfectly for machine and deep learning  models
+different technique apply on gray image that how we use it perfectly for machine and deep learning  models it is easy to implements that everyone learn easily